jmcook1186/beacon-light-client/README.md

 ## Current Functionality

 The light client randomly selects a beacon node to connect to.
-It then requests a `beacon_state` object from the most recenbt finalized block and parses it into a snapshot object.
-This snapshot object becomes the initial trusted state the lioght cleint syncs to.
-Right now, the light client will just print the snapshot's aggregate signature and state root (both hex-encoded strings) to demonstrate successful retrieval of the snapshot.
+The server then creates an initial store object by parsing data from the `beacon_block_body` and `beacon_state` objects associated with the most recent finalized block requested from the Beacon Node.
+Then, the same process is then repeated for the head of the chain, with new data used to update `store`.

 ## Dev Notes